 “It’s very nice to meet you, Kallie.”

 “The pleasure is all mine, and I mean it.
 I feel like my job is like an obstetrician’s, minus all the nasty blood and mess.
-I get to help all these fresh new eyes to see the world anew.
+I get to help all these fresh eyes to see the world anew.
 Speaking of which, are you ready to really see Ardua?”

 “Of course.”
 I said, not all that convincingly.
-You can’t imagine how hard it is to be all that excited when you’ve just woken up from a four year slumber.
+You can’t imagine how hard it is to be overwhelmingly excited when you’ve just woken up from a four-year slumber.
 And on top of that, the sterility of my surroundings left much to be excited about.
-But I really was excited, and I knew it had to get better than this.
+But I really was excited deep down, and I knew it had to get better than this.

 I was right.
 Within moments, I was in Ardua.
 Literally.
 The glass that was tinted all around me vanished, and Ardua was encompassing me.
 In front of me was the most beautiful scene I had ever seen in my life.
 It didn’t even compare to the images artists could create on their computers, with their outlandish scenery and elaborate color palate.
+The outlandishness wasn’t outlandish enough.
+The beauty I was seeing couldn’t possibly have been reproduced.
+Part of this was because of the scenery itself, but another reason this couldn’t be recreated was simply the scale.
+Ardua’s complex was surrounded almost completely by glass – including much of the floor, so one felt as though they were completely encompassed by the planet.

 The most captivating part of the scenery was the sunset that dominated the horizon.
 The very tip of the sun could be seen just above the horizon, while most of it fell below.
 The dispersion of the light rays that now had to travel through more of the atmosphere created magnificent hues across the landscape.
 The reds and yellows that are normally seen on earth were there, but there seemed to be something that caused there to be purples, blues, and greens as well.
 These lights painted the sky and the surroundings so that everything looked like it was taken out of a child’s storybook.
 It was as if I was in some fairytale land.